Cry of the Banshee: Home video release

-In April 1991, Cry of the Banshee was packaged as a Laserdisc double feature (Catalog Number ID7661HB), paired with the first of the Count Yorga movies, Count Yorga, Vampire.
+In April 1991, Cry of the Banshee was packaged as a Laserdisc double feature (Catalog Number ID7661HB), paired with the first of the Count Yorga movies, Count Yorga, Vampire (1970).
 Both films were not letterboxed, but employed a full screen, pan-and-scan process.

 The 1988 UK Guild video release featured the same heavily edited print as the US and UK cinema ones.
 All DVD releases, however, have featured the full uncut version, which also restores the original Wilfred Josephs music score.

+The 2016 Blu-Ray release by Shout!
+Studios (under their sublabel Scream Factory) as part of the Vincent Price Collection III features a new high definition master for both the original 87-minute theatrical cut and the 91-minute unrated director's cut.